keeferrourke/la-capitaine-icon-theme/README.md

 ### License
 La Capitaine is a fork of the El General icon theme for the GNOME desktop.
 El General is in turn a fork of the Numix-circle icon theme.
-As such, La Capitaine is a derivative work licensed under the GPLv3.
+As such, La Capitaine is a derivative work mostly licensed under the GPLv3.

+The configuration script included here is licensed under the permissive MIT license.

 See LICENSE for more details.

 ### Icon Requests